DragonFly On-Line Manual Pages

 FILES

 /boot/boot.conf loader bootstrapping script.
-Deprecated.
+Deprecated

 /boot/loader.conf

-/boot/loader.conf.local loader configuration files, as described in
+/boot/loader.conf.local loader configuration files, see

 EXAMPLES